chohyoyo/enlace_xrd/README.md

 The script then writes a csv file containing information on the average rate, average number of jobs sent to each slot host, and the total number of failed jobs for each run of a given concurrency.
 It collects this information from both the standard output files of each job and also from the condor log files generated for each run.

+generate_plots.py will need the matplotlib and pandas libraries.
+If these libraries are not present, the csv file should be copied and plots should be generated on another server that has the necessary packages installed.

-AveragePlots.py can be used to then generate plots from the csv file.
+generate_plots.py can be used to then generate plots from the csv file.
 Running the python script with the csv file path passed as the first argument will generate and save .png images of the following plots:

 * Average Rates per Concurrency
 * Percent of Expected Rate Achieved per Concurrency